rtfms/360-view/readme.txt

 - width (\"100%\") - the width of the viewport, could be specified in pixels, percents etc
 - height (\"300px\") - the height of the viewport
 - rotation (\"0 0 0\") - the initial rotation of the image (pitch, yaw and roll) in degrees
-- scale (\"1 1 1\") - the scale (i.e. how do you want to resize your image) of the image in 3 dimensions
+- scale (\"-1 1 1\") - the scale (i.e. how do you want to resize your image) of the image in 3 dimensions.
+Note that the first parameter -s negative.
+If you make it positive then the image will be mirrored horizontally.
 - fov (80) - use this parameter to correct the "fisheye" effect when you are displaying the image in a viewport that's stretched too much (see the FAQ)
 - text (\"\") - the text label to display on the image.
 The default is the empty string (i.e. no text label will be displayed)
 - text-position (\"0.0 0.0 -2.5\") - position of the text label in 3d space.
 It\'s best to keep the 3rd coordinate negative, around 2-5